BarRaiser

 The next step in the selection process is a video interview.
 This is where potential employees interview with representatives from the company to learn more about the job and see if it’s a good fit for them.

-Companies use video interview platform for the interview where potential employees will be asked various questions about their qualifications, work experience, and goals.
-They will also be given a chance to ask questions about the job and the company.
+Companies use video interview platforms for the interview where potential employees will be asked various questions about their qualifications, work experience, and goals.
+They will also be allowed to ask questions about the job and the company.

 After the interview, the company will decide whether or not to move forward with the candidate.
 If they are chosen to move forward, they will be asked to participate in additional steps of the selection process, such as a written test or a second interview.